MiriamEA/trading_app/README.md

 # Improvements
 - implement orders with an asking price and a status pending
 - allow multiple accounts for one trader
-- use transaction management for database
+- automatically update quote data regularly, so the data is never too old
--
+- handle quote data update after market closes properly
--
+- allow short positions